dibAdam/TaskJarvis/README.md

 **TaskJarvis** is a sophisticated, AI-driven productivity suite designed to bridge the gap between natural language intent and structured task management.
 Unlike traditional to-do lists, TaskJarvis understands context, priority, and nuance, allowing users to manage their workload through natural conversation.

-Built with a **modern, glassmorphic interface** and powered by a **multi-provider LLM architecture**, it offers both a premium desktop experience and a modern web interface.
-Whether you prefer cloud-based intelligence (OpenAI, Gemini, Anthropic) or local privacy (Ollama), TaskJarvis adapts to your needs.
+Built with a **modern, glassmorphic interface** and powered by **OpenRouter's unified AI platform**, it offers both a premium desktop experience and a modern web interface.
+Access 100+ AI models through a single API - from Claude and GPT-4 to open-source alternatives.

 ---